Install and configure SSH on Debian or Ubuntu

 Install OneDrive Client for Linux on Debian or Ubuntu

-In the absence of an official client from Microsoft, the OneDrive Client for Linux connects your Debian or Ubuntu system to OneDrive Personal, OneDrive for Business, OneDrive for Office365, Sharepoint and other such deployments.
+The OneDrive Client for Linux connects your Debian or Ubuntu system to Microsoft’s OneDrive Personal, OneDrive for Business, OneDrive for Office365, Sharepoint and other such deployments.

 Step 1